alessandrocolello/digital-chessboard-mapper/README.md

 ## Features

-- Chessboard highlighter: Convolutional Neural Network (CNN) that generates a chessboard mask from a real chessboard image;
+- Chessboard highlighter: CNN that generates a chessboard mask from a real chessboard image;
 - Corner detector: CNN that extracts the coordinates of the four chessboard corners from a chessboard mask;
 - Piece classifier: CNN that classifies square images into the following categories: empty square, white pawn, white knight, white bishop, white rook, white queen, white king, black pawn, black knight, black bishop, black rook, black queen, and black king.